 Try to do your reading as early as possible.
 This allows you to think about the questions and material, review it in your mind, and absorb it more critically.

 Monday/Wednesday/Friday after chat

 Read Text Assignment (and work through example problems!)

-Post assignment to conference center
+Post essays and assignment to Moodle

 Make observations for lab

 Perform calculations/reduce data